 For us humans sensing light level is difficult since our pupils contract in bright light thus allowing less light through, while they expand in low light levels to allow more light through.
 Types of ambient light we have to cope with include:

-When programming Edison using it's light sensors, we can set light levels by trial and error until we get values that work for the particular environment we are working in, and those values may not work in an environment with diffrent light levels.
+When programming Edison using it's light sensors, we can set light levels by trial and error until we get values that work for the particular environment we are working in, and those values may not work in an environment with different light levels.
 You may therefore need to adjust the light levels in the examples below if you want to try them in your own environment, and trial and error is the only way to do it.

 Simple Selection: if..else